AnyChart/docs.anychart.com/Basic_Charts/Sankey_Diagram.md

 A data row specifies a [flow](#flows) linking two [nodes](#nodes): their names are set in the `from` and `to` fields.
 You can also create a [dropoff](#dropoffs) by adding a row with `null` in the `to` field.

-On the chart, the width of each flow represents its `weight` value, and the height (?) of each node represents the total weight of incoming flows.
+On the chart, the width of each flow represents its `weight` value, and the height of each node represents the total weight of incoming flows.
 Nodes are automatically organized in multiple columns.

 **Note 1:** It is possible to add custom fields to your data - see the [Labels and Tooltips](#labels_and_tooltips) section of this article.

 **Note 2:** You should avoid creating cycles in the data: if A links to itself, or links to B which links to C which links to A, chart cannot be drawn.

-(?) второе примечание довольно близко к тексту взято у гугла

 In the sample below, there is a Sankey with nodes organized in three columns.
 Please note that the `"USA"` and `"China"`, unlike other nodes in the first and third columns, are linked directly.

-(?) нужно ли тут общее правило выводить? не сформулируешь точно и красиво одновременно, да и стоит ли?

 ```
 // create data